kermitt2/entity-fishing/doc/upgradeGuide.rst

 2. the mention recognition (prior dismabiguation) has been redesigned to accomodate different type of recognitions.
 Shipped with NERD there is now grobid-ner for Named Entity Recognition and Wikipedia.
-They can be selected by using the parameter `mentions` and specifying a list of `recognitors`, example:
+They can be selected by using the parameter `mentions` and specifying a list of `recognitors`.
 ::
 {
     "text": "Sample text",